-Making puffy paint is insanely easy and is soo much fun to use to create beautiful crafts.
+Making puffy paint is insanely easy with this simple puffy paint recipe and is soo much fun to use to create beautiful crafts.
 It create a cool cloud like textured that dries puffy and only requires three common household ingredients!

 Crafting with Puffy Paint